This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 I liked her thinking.
 After all, that’s why we have been drinking Shakeology for so many years.
 It’s easy for us to consume carbs, protein, and healthy fats every day, however, those micronutrients from 5-9 servings for fruits and vegetables are tricky.

-Now, there is no possible way to measure “total nutrition value” perfectly.
+Now, there is no possible way to calculate the “Total Nutrition Rank” perfectly.
 It’s far too complex.
-But, I had a spreadsheet that was 11 columns wide and 49 rows deep, and a can-do attitude.
+But, I had a spreadsheet that was 11 columns wide and 52 rows deep, and a can-do attitude.

 Here are the results.